cp-tools/cpt-lib/README.md

 ---

 However, if you wish to fallback to the older method, you may use the *archived* version using:
 ```go
 go get -u github.com/cp-tools/cpt-lib/v1
 ```

-Note that, there will not be any updates or support for this (and older) version.
+Note that, there will not be any updates or support for this and other older versions.